zhangjq0908/Easer/docs/en/README.md

 More than that, Easer can not only handle *Events*, but also check for *Conditions*.
 This makes things simpler when they can't be seens as Events, and makes it more intuitive.

+It doesn't stop here: in Easer, you can pass message from an Event to a Profile.
+This allow dynamic content to be generated in Profiles.

 You can think of Easer as a local version of IFTTT: trigger actions or change settings (*Operations*, bundled as *Profiles*) under different situations (*Events*).

 ### Inter-app coordination